SiMRX -- A Simulation toolbox for MRX: Features and Modules

 \subsubsection{Raw export/import}

-In general the simulation of the setup is the most time demanding step.
-It is possible to dump the dataset \texttt{ARaw} into file, which allows for flexible experimentation with varying coil currents.
-However this is not very suitable in case the set of active coils or sensors changes, since \texttt{ARaw} contains a fixed set of coils.
+As stated in the end of the previous section, it can be advantageous to use precalculated raw files, since the simulation of the setup is a time demanding step in most cases.
+The \simrx toolbox provides tools to dump \texttt{ARaw} files into file.
+As seen in \cref{im:systemmatrixCoil}, \texttt{ARaw} dataset are preliminary files in the system matrix creation process.
+Storing these separately allows for flexible experimentation with varying coil currents.
+Note that this procedure is not very suitable in case the set of active coils or sensors changes regularly, since \texttt{ARaw} contains a fixed set of precalculated coil results.

-The function \texttt{exportRawSetup.m} allows for in batch export of single coil and sensor data.
-This allows for flexible import of any coil/sensor combination without reevaluating the system, using the function \texttt{importRawSetup.m}.
-Internally the simulation steps done in \texttt{exportRawSetup.m} are equivalent to those steps done by \texttt{createSystemMatrixRaw.m}.
-A working example (\texttt{ExampleB.m}) is presented in section \ref{s:examples}.
+The function \texttt{exportRawSetup.m} allows for in batch export of single coil and sensor data, whereas \texttt{importRawSetup.m} allows to import previously derived raw files.
+Internally the simulation steps done in \texttt{exportRawSetup.m} are equivalent to those steps done by \texttt{createSystemMatrixByCoil.m}.
+A working example (\texttt{ExampleB.m}) is presented in \cref{s:examples}.